These third-party candidates could have a big impact on the midterms

 Polling shows Gerhardt as the most prominent third-party candidate, but voters will also see Green Party nominee Richard Weiss and Keystone Party nominee Daniel Wassmer on their ballots.

-A Suffolk University-USA Today poll late last month found Weiss and Wassmer picking up a small number of votes in their sample, less than one percent each.
+A Suffolk University-USA Today poll late last month found Weiss and Wassmer picking up a small number of votes in their sample, less than 1 percent each.